Jake Arrieta Turned Down Last-Minute Contract Offer From Chicago Cubs

 If the Chicago Cubs go on to win another World Series before Jake Arrieta reaches the postseason again it will just as damaging.
 Arrieta can alter to narrative by pitching well for his new team, doing what he can to help them win.

+The Milwaukee Brewers and Washington Nationals are the best landing spots for Jake Arrieta, in regards of winning situations.
+Both the Brewers and Nationals have the expectations to be where the Cubs are.
+Jake Arrieta landing with one of those teams puts himself in a winning situation, much like the Cubs did.

-Jake Arrieta wants to get paid.
-Arrieta did not want to take the last-minute offer from the Chicago Cubs, perhaps because he was not their top choice.
-The Cubs made Yu Darvish their top option.
+Jake Arrieta wants to get paid and win.
+Arrieta did not want to take the last-minute offer from the Cubs.
+Perhaps because he was not the Cubs’ top choice.
+The Cubs made Yu Darvish their top option over Arrieta.

-Consequently, Jake Arrieta turned down the Cubs’ offer, which eventually got the ball rolling for the MLB hot stove.
+Consequently, Jake Arrieta turned down the Chicago Cubs’ offer, which eventually got the ball rolling for the MLB hot stove.
 How it affects Arrieta and the Cubs going forward remains to be seen.